-At 7:40, any student not in their assigned location will be considered late for class.

-A student arriving at school after 7:40 am MUST report to the Nurse's Office immediately after entering the building and sign in.
+Any student not in their assigned location at 7:40 am will be considered late for class.
+If a student arrives at school after 7:40 am, they MUST report to the Nurse's Office immediately upon entering the building and sign in.